milindchawre/eks-infra/infrastructure/pre-requisites/README.md

 ### Intro

-Before we build the EKS setup using terraform.
+Before we build the EKS multi-region setup using terraform.
 We need a
 - remote storage to store terraform state files
 - image registry (ECR repo) to store the docker images of applications
 - [IAM OIDC identity provider](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to grant github actions access to AWS (needed to deploy EKS and kubernetes applications)